PolMix/nems-ml/README.md

 # General info
 This work is devoted to numerical study of nanoelectromechanical systems (NEMS) by means of machine learning techniques.
-Read more about the aims of this work in file `thesis.pdf`.

 Milestones of the conducted work are listed below.